decusInLabore/singularityInstance/README.md

 The image can be imported as follows ( `--cleanenv` is optional in many settings):

+# Start the container on an external file sytem

 ```{bash}
 ## For R 4.5.0 (downloading the docker image to your folder - see below the option to access the singularity environment on the institute's system)